fariskonnakkadan/transcriber/README.md

 ## Whisper Audio Transcription Tool

 This command-line tool transcribes an audio file using OpenAI's Whisper model, with support for progress tracking and GPU acceleration.

 ### Summary

-The script uses Python's `argparse` module to handle command-line arguments for transcribing audio files.
-It allows users to specify:

 - The input audio file
 - The output text file